 - 1. Choose your hardware, set it up, and configure the BIOS.
-Refer to Section 7.1 for details. - 2.
+Refer to 7.1 for details. - 2.
 Download the Ansible playbook for your Configuration Profile.
-Refer to Section 7.2 for details. - 3.
+Refer to 7.2 for details. - 3.
 Set up the optional Ansible parameters using the information in the Configuration Profile tables.
-Refer to Section 7.3 for details. - 4.
+Refer to 7.3 for details. - 4.
 Deploy the platform.
-Refer to Section 7.4 for details. - 5.
+Refer to 7.4 for details. - 5.
 Validate the setup of your Kubernetes cluster.
-Refer to the tasks in Section 5 and run the validation processes according to the hardware and software components that you have installed.
+Refer to the tasks describe in Access to NDA Software Components